 Believing your way of thinking is always right

 Having a healthy sense of self is one thing.
 Believing that your way is the one and only right way to do things is not healthy.
-Actually it’s quite wrong, if we’re being honest.
+Actually, it’s quite wrong, if we’re being honest.
 No one is right all the time.
 This kind of thinking can be very troublesome for everyone involved.
 This belief prevents an opportunity to learn from others.
 It isolates the person thinking these unhealthy thoughts.
 It is unkind.
 It breakdowns relationships and destroys communication.
 It stops a person from growing.
-A person with low self-compassion is not able to show compassion to others in it’s best fashion.
+A person with low self-compassion is not able to show compassion to others in it’s the best fashion.

 Not being able to shake the mistake